sindresorhus/sindresorhus.github.com/_apps/velja.md

 OpenIn benefits:

 - Supports configuring the primary app for more types, like email clients.

+<a id="browserosaurus"><a>
+#### How does it compare to [Browserosaurus](https://github.com/will-stone/browserosaurus)?

+Velja benefits:

+- Native app written in Swift (Browsersaurus is an Electron app — a web app)
+- Lower memory usage (Velja uses 36 MB and Browsersaurus uses 300 MB)
+- Lower CPU usage (Velja uses 0% CPU when idle and Browsersaurus uses 0.1-0.2%)
+- Available in the App Store
+- Sandboxed (more secure)
+- It can [open links to certain services](https://twitter.com/sindresorhus/status/1519020970027401216) in their desktop app (Zoom, Microsoft Teams, Figma, etc.)
+- It can open Google Meet links in Chrome without any manual setup
+- Browser profile support
+- Custom rules, like the ability open a certain link based on what app the link was clicked in
+- Expands [short URLs](https://en.wikipedia.org/wiki/URL_shortening) for better matching
+- Removes tracking parameters on clicked and copied links
+- The user interface is more macOS-like and follows the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/)
+- You can open copied links from the menu bar menu
+- You can quickly switch the primary browser
+- You can press a keyboard shortcut to use an alternative browser for a specific link
+- Finds new browsers automatically (Browsersaurus has to manually scan for new browsers)
+- Setting to hide the menu bar icon
+- Shortcuts support
+- Handoff support
+- Services support
+- Share extension

+Browserosaurus benefits:

+- Open source
+- Available outside the App Store (can be useful if the App Store is blocked on a work Mac)

 #### Why is this free without ads?